GeoMOER/geoAI/docs/units/_unit01/unit01-05_warm-up-r-spatial.md

 ### Step 1 - Get the data and setup the working environment
 The Hessian State Department of Land Management and Geoinformation ([Hessische Verwaltung fuer Bodenmanagement und Geoinformation; HVBG](https://hvbg.hessen.de/)) commissions flights for the entire state of Hesse every 2 years.
 They make the imagery, known as digital orthophotos (DOPs), available in 20cm and 40cm resolution with 4 channels: Red (R), Green (G), Blue (B) and Near-Infrared (NIR).
 More information about the HVBG's DOPs is available [here](https://hvbg.hessen.de/geoinformation/landesvermessung/geotopographie/luftbilder/digitale-orthophotos-atkis%C2%AE-dops-und-true) (German only).

 The 20-cm DOP of our study area is available for [download](http://85.214.102.111/geo_data/data/01_raw_data/aerial/) from the course server.
 Please note that the HVBG has provided these DOPs free of charge for the purpose of education and that they may only be used in the context of this course.

-**Writing it down as a script**
+**Writing it down as a script.**
-Remember.
-We start **every single script** by reading our script `geoAI_setup.R`, from Unit 1.
+Remember: We start **every single script** by sourcing our script `geoAI_setup.R`, from Unit 1.
 Then we start the actual work:
 * First, we import a digital orthophoto of Marburg.
 To import so-called raster data, we normally use the package `raster`, which is loaded with the call `library(raster)`.
 We don't need to do this, however, because we already loaded the package via the setup script.
 * Next, we import a vector data set containing the areas of the buildings.
 * Then, we check the georeferencing.
-* Finally, we visualize the data
+* Finally, we visualize the data.
 {: .notice--info}

 ### Step 2 - Prepare the data